mrgaaron/docs/README.md

 4. `pip install -r requirements.txt`
 5. `make html`

 HTML output is in build/html.
+If you're feeling more adventurous, there's also a Grunt task that auto-builds the docs and refreshes the webpage whenever a .rst file changes.
+To set it up:

+1. Install Node: e.g. `brew install node`
+2. Install grunt: `npm install -g grunt-cli`
+3. Install packages and grunt plugins to do the cool stuff: `npm install`
+4. Run the task with `grunt`.

 ## Stuff to know

-The "dev" Sphinx tag can be used to include content for development builds only, e.g.: `..only:: dev`
+The "dev" Sphinx tag can be used to include content in development builds only, e.g.:

+    .. only:: dev

+       Insert profanity, secrets, or other not-safe-for-customers
+       content here.

 The todo directive already has this behavior, so they won't be included in the output if the "dev" tag isn't set.